 squad is leading by eight, and the Govs are settling into a system of screens to free up shooters against a bunch of eager red-shirted Lilliputians.
 The Gamecocks run a four-guard lineup and only carry a three-man bench, so it's only a matter of time before the tide turns.
 Eleven of the JSU's first 13 Ohio Valley Conference opponents this season have worn them down, so should the Austin Peay Governors.

 There are some white-pinned ladies and gentlemen seated in the row behind me - I ask an open question about the enrollment procedures.
 "You get a pin for giving $100," one man says - he's suspicious when I ask his name later, so we'll call him Bob.
 "Or you can give as much as you want.
 They're not gonna stop you if you have a few million to spare, it's a booster club after all."

 Booster clubs.
 They get a bad rap nowadays, what with the ugly series of incidents involving overzealous boosters illegally lining players' pockets.
 The NCAA's zero-tolerance policy has led to sad cases such as those of Chris Webber and Marcus Camby, scandals which left schools with thousands of dollars in fines, lost scholarships, vacated Tournament results, and irreparably broken pride.

 Because schools are fully responsible for the actions of their boosters, they like to keep an eye on their contributors.
 And once you're a booster, you're a booster for life in the eyes of the NCAA.
-Peay, like many schools, keeps a list of the rules on their website.
+Peay, like many schools, keeps a list of the rules